LONDON'S BEST LUXURY HOTELS

 As the name suggests, it's packed full of art, with every wall space, shelf and drape featuring work by a cultural icon.
 As you can imagine, that makes for a pretty bold and colourful venue.

 Then there's the roof terrace, of course, which is a work of art itself.
-Overlooking Battersea Power Station and far beyond, the terrace, with Joia bar and swimming pool, is one of the finest our capital city has to offer, and we'll be spending plenty of time there when the sun finally shows its face.
+Overlooking Battersea Power Station and far beyond, the terrace, with Joia bar and swimming pool, it's one of the finest our capital has to offer.

 There's also a Pizza and Chichetti Bar; a food-centric version of Joia's Portugese offering; and a Tozi Bar downstairs, plus a well equipped Wellness Centre.
 The Jamie Hayon-designed Masterpiece Suite is the room to opt for if you're splashing the cash.
 It offers views over London and those iconic brick chimneys of the power station, which you'll be able to enjoy from the comfort (or discomfort) of your own Peloton bike.